St. Albans Recreation Day Camp Opening – Summer 2021 Information

 Face Masks – Campers and counselors will wear masks as in all situations as recommended by CDC.
 Disposable masks will be available when needed, but families should provide 2 clean masks each day for their child.
 Masks should be washed daily.
 When children are outside and apart from one another, they will not need to wear their mask.
 When they are indoors, or in closer contact with others, they will need to wear their mask.

 Distancing – Each group will adhere to social distancing standards of 6 feet to the extent possible.
 Face masks are not a replacement for distancing.
-While we used to have 6 campers at a table working on an art or science project – this summer we’ll have 2 kids working at opposite ends of the tables.
-At lunch, spots will be painted on the grass to remind kids what 6 feet is.

 - Have you been in close contact with a person who has COVID-19?